 The short story

 Scott Stoll asked himself a question: “If I could do anything, what would I do?”
 His answer resulted in a quest for happiness around the world on a bicycle (32,344 miles, 4 years, 59 countries, 6 continents).
 His adventures are chronicled in his best-selling and award-winning book “Falling Uphill,” a tale described as having moments from pure survival to pure enlightenment.
 He was honored to be the Cultural Ambassador to Argentina by the US Department of State and received the Hosteling International’s “Spirit of Adventure Award,” among other distinctions.
-Scott is currently working with elementary schools as an artist-in-residence, and he’s developing a series of workbooks to teach kids how to dream and turn those dreams into reality.
+Not least of all, Scott is proud to have been blogging since before blogging was even a word.
+Currently, Scott is working with elementary schools as an artist-in-residence, and he’s developing a series of workbooks to teach kids how to dream and turn those dreams into reality.
 He continues to support his adventures as a Senior Freelance Graphic Designer.

 Visit Our New Kid-Friendly Website